firecmsco/firecms/website/docs/collections.md

 sidebar_label: Collections
 ---

+In FireCMS, collections represent groups of entities.
+Collections need to be associated with an entity schema.
+You can find collections at the **top level** of the navigation tree (the entries displayed in the home page and the navigation drawer), or as **subcollections**

-Once you have defined at least one entity schema, you can include it in a collection.
+Once you have defined at least one entity schema, you can include it in a **collection**.
 You can find collection views as the first level of navigation in the main menu, or as subcollections inside other collections, following the Firestore data schema.